Using Visual AI to Speed Up Image and Video Annotation

 api_key: "${OPENAI_API_KEY}"

-Here's a production-ready configuration for annotating product photos with YOLO detection and text-based AI hints:
+Here's a configuration you could ship for annotating product photos, with YOLO detection and text-based AI hints:

 annotation_task_name: "Product Photo Annotation"